MichaByte/CircuitPython_DiscordBot/README.rst

 Usage Example
 =============

-First, create a bot and a webhook for your server (Google is your friend, more tutorials later).
+First, create a bot and a webhook for your server (Read my ReadTheDocs).
 Then, import the library like so:
+``esp32 setup, blah blah blah...``

 ``from adafruit_discordbot import DiscordBot``

 And to test it: